Sanjiban08/Sanjiban08/README.md

 </a>

 - 🔭 I’m currently Working on Data Analyst Projects
-- 🌱 I’m currently learning Tableau, Power BI, Selenium
+- 🌱 I’m profficient in Power BI and Tableau
 - 👯 I’m looking to collaborate with other analysts
 - ⚡ I am also an active listener.